waqaarkhan92/Oblicore/EP_Compliance_AI_Integration_Layer.md

 ## 1.1 Architecture Overview

-The AI Integration Layer serves as the bridge between the EP Compliance platform and OpenAI's API.
+The AI Integration Layer serves as the bridge between the Oblicore platform and OpenAI's API.
 It handles all aspects of AI-powered document extraction, including:

 - **Document Processing:** Extracting obligations, parameters, and run-hour records from permits and regulatory documents
 - **Cost Optimization:** Minimizing API costs through batching, caching, and token optimization